congard/nvidia-system-monitor-qt/README.md

 Task Manager for Linux for Nvidia graphics cards

 # Dependencies
 Qt 5.11+ is required for work.
-If you are an ArchLinux user, you can install from [here](https://wiki.archlinux.org/index.php/qt#Installation).
-If you are Ubuntu user, it can be installed with `sudo apt install qtdeclarative5-dev`.
+* If you are an ArchLinux user, you can install from [here](https://wiki.archlinux.org/index.php/qt#Installation).
+* If you are Ubuntu user, it can be installed with `sudo apt install qtdeclarative5-dev`.

-<br>Also in the system must be available `nvidia-smi`
+Also in the system must be available `nvidia-smi`

 # Building
 ## ArchLinux